 Benefits of active registration include:

-- A license to practice social work in Newfoundland and Labrador
+· A license to practice social work in Newfoundland and Labrador

-- Affiliation with the Canadian Association of Social Workers (CASW)
+· Affiliation with the Canadian Association of Social Workers (CASW)

-- Access to valuable practice resources
+· Access to valuable practice resources

-NEW Applicants must submit all of the following:
+NEW Applicants for the 2020-21 registration year (february 29, 2020 - February 28, 2021) must submit all of the following:

 Applicants who have been registered as a social worker in another jurisdiction must also submit:

 · A completed Verification of Registration form

-- An evaluation to determine equivalency to a minimum of a Bachelor of Social Work obtained from a social work program accredited by the Canadian Association for Social Work Education (CASWE).
+· International equivalence to a bachelors or masters degree accredited by the CASWE.
 Further information about the equivalency process is available on the Canadian Association of Social Workers (CASW) website.